Daniel Roth (writer): LinkedIn

 In his role, Roth oversees a team of 200+ editors across the globe – from Amsterdam to Sydney – who handle curation of breaking news and views on LinkedIn; creation of original articles and videos; and the cultivation of new and top contributors across the site.
 Over the years, he helped build and launch the Influencer program, the 12-country-spanning, 7-language Daily Rundown, the This is Working series and podcast – and other areas of original and curated articles and insights.
 Business Insider once dubbed him the "most powerful business journalist on the Internet."
 He has spoken to guests such as Sir Richard Branson, Brene Brown, Sarah Blakely and Mark Cuban.

 In 2020, the editorial team was renamed the LinkedIn News team.
 Business Insider once called him the "most powerful business journalist on the Internet".

-In 2024, the Editorial team and LinkedIn Learning teams were combined to create the 500-person Content Development team, responsible for all original content and creators on LinkedIn.
+In 2026, LinkedIn combined its Creator Product, Editorial, and LinkedIn Learning Content teams into one Content team under Roth, who is now responsible for all original content and creators on LinkedIn.